Corporate governance practices.

 As a company with a premium listing on the London Stock Exchange, we are required by the UK Listing Authority to disclose our compliance with the UK Corporate Governance Code (the Code).
 We must also explain any non-compliance.

-Our Board believes we’ve been fully compliant with the Code throughout 2016.
-Details of our compliance with the Code, during the preceding year, are set out in the Annual Report and Accounts.
+Our Board believes we’ve been fully compliant with the Code throughout 2017.
+Details of our compliance with the Code, during the preceding year, are set out in the Corporate Governance section of our Annual Report and Accounts.

 Our directors are responsible to shareholders for: